deployphp/deployer/CONTRIBUTING.md

 # Contributing to Deployer

-Thank you for considering contributing to `Deployer`.
+Thank you for considering contributing to Deployer.
 Please make sure to read the following sections if you plan on submitting new issues or pull requests.

 # Bug